Dr Victoria Bell

 Approach & practice.

-A research-led formulation develops over time, expressed as a structured ‘map’ of relevant patterns and processes, holding different aspects of experience in relation to one another rather than reducing them into a single explanation.
-This supports clearer understanding and a more workable way of moving through complex situations over time.
+A formulation develops over time, as a structured ‘map’ of relevant patterns and processes.
+It holds different aspects of experience in relation, rather than reducing them to a single explanation.
+This allows for a clearer understanding and a more considered way forward.

 Memberships & clinical experience.